ModernStats/BrainStorming/README.md

    How frequently do we have them?
 * Add in videos from the CauseWeb [webinar](https://www.causeweb.org/cause/webinar/teaching/2016-07)?
     + How relevant are they to what we want to do?
+* Include some form of peer review of student work